-SCCA accepts most national private health insurance plans and Medicare, the federal health insurance program for people who are age 65 and older or who are disabled.
-We also accept Medicaid insurance for patients from Washington, Alaska, Montana, and Idaho.
+SCCA participates in most national private health insurance plans and Medicare, the federal health insurance program for people who are age 65 and older or who are disabled.
+We also participate in Medicaid insurance for patients from Washington, Alaska, Montana, and Idaho.

 Every advantage counts when you’re fighting cancer.
 Is SCCA covered on your health insurance plan?